Skip to content

-Egypt’s one of the oldest civilizations in the world and there are many locations around the country where you can immerse yourself in its long history and learn more about how the country was built and developed over the ages and through different civilizations.
+Egypt is one of the oldest civilizations in the world, and there are many locations around the country where you can immerse yourself in its long history and learn more about how the country was built and developed over the ages and through different civilizations.

-Aside from the well-known landmarks, such as the Pyramids of Giza, the Egyptian Museum, Cairo Tower…etc., there are many other lesser-known locations that are equally worth exploring.
+Aside from the well-known landmarks, such as the Pyramids of Giza, the Egyptian Museum, Cairo Tower…etc., many other lesser-known locations are equally worth exploring.

 Wikala of Al-Ghuri

 The Wikala of Sultan Qansuh al-Ghuri (Wikalat al-Ghuri) is a place of accommodation and marketplace dating back to medieval times in Cairo, Egypt.
-It was built between 1504 and 1505 by Sultan Qansuh al-Ghuri and is now considered one of the most impressive and well-preserved buildings of its kind in Cairo and a fantastic example of Islamic architecture
+It was built between 1504 and 1505 by Sultan Qansuh al-Ghuri.
+It is now considered one of Cairo’s most impressive and well-preserved buildings and a fantastic example of Islamic architecture.

-The building was a center of trade and housed merchants and traders along with their goods.
-The wikala or complex also included the sultan’s mausoleum and a religious complex with a khanqah (Sufi lodge), a sabil (water dispensary), kuttab (elementary school), and a mosque-madrasa.
-There is also a rabe’, a simple inn above the wikala.
+The building was a trade centre that housed merchants and traders and their goods.
+The wikala, or complex, also included the sultan’s mausoleum and a religious complex with a khanga (Sufi lodge), a sabil (water dispensary), a kuttab (elementary school), and a mosque-madrasa.
+There is also a rabe, a simple inn above the wikala.

-The building consists of five stories centered around a courtyard with 28 rooms on each floor.
-Traders used to come from all over Africa to stay there for weeks at a time.
-They would stay on one of the upper floors while their animals and goods were stored in the rooms of the ground floor.
+The building has five stories centred around a courtyard with 28 rooms on each floor.
+Traders used to come from all over Africa and stay there for weeks.
+They would stay on one of the upper floors while their animals and goods were stored in the rooms on the ground floor.

-The building was restored in 2004 and still houses workshops for artisans, local offices, and hosts cultural events, including Sufi ceremonies.
+The building was restored in 2004.
+It still houses workshops for artisans and local offices and hosts cultural events, including Sufi ceremonies.

-The Wikala of Al-Ghuri is a fantastic place to visit if you’re looking for some entertainment while enjoying the historical ambience.
-The traditional performances by Al Tannoura Egyptian Heritage Dance Troupe usually take place on Mondays and Wednesdays at 7:00 pm.
+The Wikala of Al-Ghuri is a fantastic place to visit if you want entertainment while enjoying the historical ambience.
+Traditional performances by the Al Tannoura Egyptian Heritage Dance Troupe usually occur on Mondays and Wednesdays at 7:00 p.m.

 Interior framed photo of the Al Ghuri in Cairo